tatimun/tatimun/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I like to learn as a hobbie so i take a lot of courses.\
+💡 &nbsp;I like to learn as a hobbie so i take a lot of courses .\
 🎓 &nbsp;I'm currently studying Computer Science in Universidad Nacional de Lanus in Argentina.\
-🌱 &nbsp;I'm on track for learning more about DevOps, CyberSecurity and Cloud .\
+🌱 &nbsp;I'm on track for learning more about DevOps, CyberSecurity and Cloud (But mostly devops and cybersecurity) .\
-✍️ &nbsp;In my free time, I like to draw and do some DIY related to clothes.
+✍️ &nbsp;In my free time, I like to draw and do some DIY related to clothes and doing doodles and notes of new technologies so everyone (apart from me) can undestarnd easily the topics    .\
 👷‍♀️ &nbsp; Currently, im working as Cloud Engineer